Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2026/01/how-to-create-a-good-pub-quiz/index.md

 * All multiple choice answers are either the first or the last option.
 * Etcetera

 Again, the idea here is to make the quiz more than a random pile of standalone questions.
 To make _every_ question mean _more_, because it has connections to the other questions.
 If you never see the pattern, no biggie.
 If you had communicated it, then the quiz would probably be slightly too easy (and people would spend too much time looking for it).
-But if you just say "There's a pattern to the quiz that can help finding certain answers.", and include a fun gimmick like that, some people will notice and really enjoy that.
+But if you just say "There's a pattern to the quiz that can help find certain answers.", and include a fun gimmick like that, some people will notice and really enjoy that.

 ## Lesson #4: Turning Bad Questions into Good Questions